rabanilab/UTR-Seq/README.md

 ### Installing

 The package source code is downloaded from GitHub.
-Unzip the package into a directory of your choise.
+Unzip the package into a directory of your choise (this will be the installation directory).

 ```
-unzip package.zip
+unzip UTR-Seq-master.zip
 ```

 Import the intstallation directory into matlab, by running (in Matlab):